How Much Does a Medical Answering Service Cost?

 With per unit pricing, a 10-minute call is billed as 1 unit.
 For this reason, answering service providers are encouraged to train their employees to handle all types of callers and communication challenges efficiently while assuming some of the risk associated with caller difficulty.
 Ensuring that costs are contained, while service quality remains high, this is the clearest and most cost-effective pricing model for most organizations.

-The costs in order to maintain HIPAA compliance are also variable depending upon the medical answering service.
-Some services utilize Tiger Text, Onpage, Gmail, or other HIPAA-compliant SMS solutions all of which have additional costs that are sometimes hidden.
-However, a true HIPAA-compliant medical answering service, such as PatientCalls, has developed its own secure SMS platform which is free of charge, while the other solutions mentioned can be as expensive as $10-$15 per doctor, per month so your monthly recurring fees for HIPAA compliancy can become expensive.
+The costs associated with maintaining HIPAA compliance are variable depending upon the medical answering service.
+Some providers use Tiger Text, Onpage, Gmail, or other HIPAA-compliant SMS solutions all of which have additional costs that are sometimes hidden.
+These cost up to $10-15 per doctor, per month which results in high recurring fees for the use of a secure platform.